CristinaDaily/react-mesto-auth/README.md

 # What was done:
 - developed interactive page;
-- user registration and authentication
+- user registration and authentication;
-- implemented functionality to modify user information, add and remove likes, and delete uploaded photos
+- implemented functionality to modify user information, add and remove likes, and delete uploaded photos;
-- integration with API: all data are stored on it (sign-in and sign out, update profile data,add cards and delete the only users' ones,like / dislike photos.)
+- integration with API: all data are stored on it (sign-in and sign out, update profile data,add cards and delete the only users' ones,like / dislike photos).

 # Running the Project
 Copy this project repository and run it with commands ```npm i``` and ```npm start```